Gonorrhea resistance to antibiotics is increasing – DW – 06/10/2024

 Men, on the other hand, do have symptoms, including a burning sensation when urinating, a white, yellow or green discharge, and/or painful or swollen testicles.

 "But this is rarer than what you see in women.
-We must prioritize women because they are asymptomatic," said Teodora Elvira Wi, who leads the World Health Organization's "Global HIV, Hepatitis and STIs Programmes" in Geneva.
+We must prioritize women because they are asymptomatic," said Teodora Elvira Wi, who leads the global HIV, hepatitis and STIs prrograms at the World Health Organization in Geneva.

 "We need opportunities for women to be screened for STIs, and especially people at higher risk, people who have multiple partners and sexually active adolescents," said Wi.